Prerequisites

 Define party connector parameters

-values.yaml.Testing the connector
+Test the connector

 |---|---|

-api-key | <your_subscription_key> |
+api-key | YOUR_SUBSCRIPTION_KEY |

 Troubleshooting